Amazon Music Bestsellers and Deals

 CONTENT:

-Six of the 13 are Billy Preston originals with "My Sweet Lord" and “All Things (Must) Pass” being George Harrison compositions.
-“Let The Music Play”, “The Same Thing Again” and “Sing One For The Lord” are co-writes with Jesse Kirkland, James Herndon and George Harrison respectively.
-Which leaves two cover versions – The Beatles’ "I’ve Got A Feeling" and "You’ve Been Acting Strange" by Ronnie Lee Williams (also covered by Merry Clayton on her 1970 “Gimme Shelter” album).
+Six of the 13 are Billy Preston originals with "My Sweet Lord" and "All Things (Must) Pass" being George Harrison compositions.
+"Let The Music Play", "The Same Thing Again" and "Sing One For The Lord" are co-writes with Jesse Kirkland, James Herndon and George Harrison respectively.
+Which leaves two cover versions – The Beatles' "I've Got A Feeling" (from "Let It Be") and "You've Been Acting Strange" written by Ronnie Lee Williams (also covered by Merry Clayton on her 1970 "Gimme Shelter" album).
 Unlike some of the other Apple issues, there are no extra tracks via download.
 But the really big news is the SOUND...

 SOUND: